 - 1. Make sure the gas supply is turned off to the furnace and at the electric switch on the gas valve. - 2.
-Loosen set screw on inlet pressure tap no more than one full turn with a 3/32-in. hex wrench or remove the 1/8 in.
+Loosen set screw on inlet tower pressure tap no more than one full turn with a 3/32-in. hex wrench or remove the 1/8 in.
 NPT plug from the inlet pressure tap on the gas valve. - 3.
 Connect a manometer to the inlet pressure tap on gas valve. - 4.
 Turn on furnace power supply. - 5.
 Turn gas supply manual shutoff valve to ON position. - 6.
 Turn furnace gas valve switch to ON position. - 7.
 Jumper the R to W/W1 and W2 thermostat connections at the furnace control board. - 8.
-When main burners ignite, confirm inlet gas pressure is Between 4.5 in. w.c. and 13.6 in. w.c. - 9.
-Remove jumper across thermostat connections to terminate call for heat.
+When main burners ignite, confirm inlet gas pressure is Between $4.5 \ \text{in. w.c.}$ and $13.6 \ \text{in. w.c.}$ - Remove jumper across thermostat connections to terminate call for heat.
 Wait until the blower off delay is completed. - 10.
 Turn furnace gas valve electric switch to OFF position. - 11.
 Turn gas supply manual shutoff valve to OFF position. - 12.
 Turn off furnace power supply. - 13.
-Remove manometer from the inlet pressure tap of the gas valve. - 14.
-Tighten set screw on inlet pressure tap with 3 /32-in. hex wrench, or if 1/8-in.
-NPT plug was removed, apply pipe dope sparingly to end of plug and re-install in the gas valve.
+Remove manometer from the inlet pressure tap of the gas valve.